mikecali/vagrant-session-2/README.md

 ## Requirements:

-Internet connection is a must!
+* Internet connection is a must!
-Make sure the VT support is enabled on your BIOS
+* Make sure the VT support is enabled on your BIOS
+* Vagrant - 1.9.x or higher
+* Vagrant plugins - vagrant-proxyconf - needed if you are running behind proxy
+* Ansible: latest
+* Virtualbox: latest

-## Note: if the build fail because of the hypervisor errors.
+# Note: if the build fail because of the hypervisor errors.
 You need to follow this steps.

 First find out the name of the hypervisor:
 ```